 You may check out one of the courses, like Java for beginners on Codegym.
 It’s a great option for both newbies and advanced users who want to develop their skills in a non-boring interactive way.
 With the help of an enthusiastic community and virtual mentor, one may learn faster and practice a lot, constantly improving the level due to feedback regarding tasks.
 Also, the crucial benefit is working with IntelliJ IDEA which gives a possibility to get acquainted with one of the most popular modern IDEs at the very beginning of your coding career.

-So step-by-step you discover new Java features, build simple online games, test your app development, and create programming solutions for various cases.
+So step-by-step you discover new Java features, build simple online games, test your app development, and create programming solutions.
+Providing mobile and web development services with Java allows you to create dynamic digital solutions for various businesses.

 Java’s security and portability make it the best language for backend for building scientific applications, enterprise solutions, as well as games.
 Besides that, Java is a common choice for web applications and Android mobile products.